TShea124/The_Walking_Fed/README.md

 ## Spec:

-1.
+1. A User Can Visit The Site, They Can See A List Of Dishes That Are Served At The Diner, As Well As An Image Associated With That Dish And The Price.
-2.
+2. A User Can Add New Dishes When New Supplies Come In.
-3.
+3. A User Can Remove Dishes That Aren't Popular At The Diner.
-4.
+4. A User Can Update The Price, Image, And Name Of The Dish Using The Site.
-5.
+5. A User Can Is Also Able To Create Categories Add Dishes To Those Categories, Remove Dishes From Those Categories, Update The Name Of The Category and Remove The Category

 ## Api's, Modules:

-1. "animate.css" has a bunch of cool, fun, and cross-browser animations.
+1."animate.css" has a bunch of cool, fun, and cross-browser animations.
 I used to animate my Header.
 Shows great emphasis on diner's name and lets Rick dance.

 2.